 A granted patent is a monopoly for an invention which gives the patent holder the right to exclude others from exploiting the invention.
 It grants exclusivity to an invention on a country by country basis to the inventor (employer or assignee) for a limited period of time in exchange for the detailed public disclosure of the invention.

-A patent application must include one or more claims that define the invention and a detailed description of the invention and any figures.
-The claims must meet relevant patentability requirements, for example, be new and inventive.
+A patent application must include one or more claims that define the invention, a detailed description of the invention, and any figures.
+The claims must meet relevant patentability requirements, i.e. be novel and inventive.
 The exclusive right granted to a patentee in most countries is the right to prevent others from making, using, selling, importing, or distributing a patented invention without permission.

 Please contact us for a free initial consultation.